 Whether you prefer thinner watches because your wrists are smaller than the average, or merely for the sake of style, finding a watch that fits doesn’t have to be an all-consuming task.
 While you’re on the hunt, you are mainly going to want to focus on the dimensions of the watch.
 Here is a brief overview:

 These days, the average watch case diameter for men is between 37 and 39 millimeters, whereas the average watch case diameter for women is between 26 and 29 millimeters.
-As large watches have been on trend for a decade or so, many men prefer their watches bigger than the average size and it isn’t unusual to see watch faces as large as 46 millimeters.
+As large watches have been on trend for a decade or so, many men prefer their watches bigger than the average size especially once you move out of the dress watch category.
+Many men’s sports and dive watches run larger and it isn’t unusual to see oversized watches as large as 46 millimeter or even bigger.

 Different types of watches tend to fit into specific size brackets.
 For instance, a men’s sports watch will likely fall in a range from 40-42mm.
 Style watches like the kind you’ll see sold by Fossil or Diesel will, for the most part, be smaller and sleeker.